adwicki/ChimeraKit/README.md

 In order to properly work with the Kit, modules should be defined in the namespace `ChimeraKit.Module.*`.

 ## Overall Configuration
-ChimeraKit can be configured via the `appsettings.json` files in `.\ChimeraKit.Host`.
+ChimeraKit can be configured via an `appsettings.json` file, located in the `ChimeraKit.Host` project.
 The environment variable `CHIMERAKIT_ENV` allows to use different configurations, depending on the environment.

-The following configurations are shared between all modules or required for the `ChimeraKit.Host`
+The following configurations are shared between all modules or required by the `ChimeraKit.Host` application:
-application:

 ```json
 {